 Before visiting Finland for the first time, we were aware of its natural treasures, but nobody ‘warned’ us about Finnish quietness and harmony of the woods.
 It was amazing to observe how our own perception and expectation changed within a few moments once we entered this green, Zen kingdom of silence.

 Imagine you’re walking on mossy earth, not making any sound, surrounded by high trees that do not move, still lakes that mirror the sky, with no airplanes above, no sounds of animal life around, with barely any humans on a walking path.
-Would you find this awesome or scary?

 We humans are sometimes terrified of silence and we often avoid it rather than appreciate it.
 To stay relaxed, we prefer CREATING the right environment rather than GETTING RID OF the noise around us.
 We put on relaxing music rather than switch off all the electronics.
 We prefer talking about an issue rather than contemplating it or letting it go.